gcross/LogicGrowsOnTrees/TUTORIAL.md

-All of these adapters provide low-level means of accessing their functionality directly if you wish (though they are much more complicated to use than the `exploreTree` functions in `Threads`) but there is also a universal high-level interface that works for *all* of the adapters, which we will now discuss.
+All of these adapters provide low-level means of accessing their functionality directly if you wish (though they are much more complicated to use than the `exploreTree` functions in `Threads`), but there is also a universal high-level interface that works for *all* of the adapters, which we will now discuss.

-The `Main` module provides a framework that automates a lot of the work of setting up and running an exploration in parallel, and the interface it provides is completely agnostic as to the adapter that is used; the `mainFor*` functions all take an argument which is the `driver` of the adapter that you are using, and so switching to a different adapter is as simple as switching the driver argument.
+The `Main` module provides a framework that automates a lot of the work of setting up and running an exploration in parallel, and the interface it provides is completely agnostic about the adapter that is used; the `mainFor*` functions all take an argument which is the `driver` of the adapter that you are using, and so switching to a different adapter is as simple as switching the `driver` argument.

 Here is an example of using the `Main` framework (also given in